Divock at the treble

 1944 - We thumped Chester 6-0 in a Wartime League fixture, with Berry Nieuwenhuys and Phil Taylor both bagging braces to add to goals from Don Welsh and Bill Kinghorn.

-1895 - We beat a Wrexham & District side 5-0 in a testimonial match for Wrexham Secretary and ex-captain Arthur Lea, with William Keech and James Holmes each netting twice and Frank Becton also on target.
+1895 - We beat a Wrexham & District side 5-0 in a testimonial match for Wrexham Secretary and ex-captain Arthur Lea, with Bill Keech and James Holmes each netting twice and Frank Becton also on target.

 2008 - Fernando Torres was voted into third in the Ballon d’Or award, with Steven Gerrard coming in ninth.
 The trophy was claimed by Manchester United’s Cristiano Ronaldo.